hashicorp/consul-k8s/cli/README.md

       Namespace for the Consul installation.

   -wipe-data
-      This behaviour of this flag depends on the value of -auto-approve.
+      When used in combination with -auto-approve, all persisted data (PVCs and Secrets) from previous installations will be deleted.
+Only set this to true when data from previous installations is no longer necessary.
-      When -wipe-data=true, the CLI will delete PVCs and Secrets if -auto-approve=true.
-When -wipe-data=false, the CLI will prompt to wipe PVCs and Secrets if -auto-approve=false, and skip wiping them if -auto-approve=true.
-Only set this to true when persisted data from previous installations is no longer necessary.
       The default is false.

 Global Options: